 We are excited that we have sessions that are divided by age.
-We have had up to 5 different age-based workshops at one time for kids 4 years and older.
-During the second parent session, the kids are divided by interest to do fun activities such as four square, flag football, carpet ball, arts and crafts, hiking, etc. The smallest children are kept together.
+We have had up to 4 different age-based workshops at one time for kids 4 years and older.
+During the second parent session, fun activities with our young adult counselors are planned for the children.
+The smallest children are kept together.

 What do people wear?

 This is a casual weekend…jeans, sweatshirts…whatever you feel most comfortable.
 With the permission of our priests, even church is casual.
 Please see the packing list for more ideas.

 Are we allowed to come early or stay later?

 While our program begins at 7:00 pm, check-in begins at 5:00 pm in the Lakeside Dining and Rec center, so come to the check-in desk to get your room assignment.
 There will be no dinner on Friday night, so feed your family before you come.
 You and your family are invited to spend time after brunch on Sunday, too!
 The camp has graciously allowed families time to enjoy nature once our time together has ended.

 What if we cannot get there by 7pm?